mrkooll/int-cloud-sre-maksym/rdf/0156-sre-server.md

 In the next version of our application, we plan to evolve our API
 by:

-* Add rate limiting and throttling mechanisms to protest service from abuse.
+* Add rate limiting and throttling mechanisms to protect service from abuse.
-* Add more methods to update deployment parameters like updating image version.
+* Add more methods to update deployment parameters like adjusting image version.

-* **Configuration Management**: Discuss how these changes impact existing setups and the upgrade path.

 ### Proto Specification